spapas/spapas.github.io/content/elixir-osmon-alerts.rst

 Testing with the terminal
 -------------------------

-If no alerts are active in your systemm, you can test your custom event handler using something like this from an ``iex -S mix`` terminal:
+If no alerts are active in your system, you can test your custom event handler using something like this from an ``iex -S mix`` terminal:

 .. code-block:: elixir